the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

    :width: 70%
    :align: center

-   TimeSeries select when multiple dimensions
+   Time Series Volume - select when multiple dimensions

 Already selected Time series lines on the right, will remain unchanged, when `Mode` and `State Variable` change, but if you click again on the left side volume, new lines will